cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   field size of the group G for making a hashing primitive suitable.
   Finally the generator g is calculated as g = one_way_map(gen_str_hash) using the one-way map function from the abstraction.

+# CPace on curves in Short-Weierstrass representation.
+In this section we target ecosystems using elliptic-curve representations in Short-Weierstrass form.
+A typical representative might be the curve NIST-P256.
+In the procedures specified in this section existing encoding and curve standards are re-used wherever possible even if this results in some efficiency loss..
+For the procedures described in this section any suitable group MUST BE of prime order.

+Here, any elliptic curve in Short-Weierstrass form is characterized by
+- An integer constant G.group_order which MUST BE a prime.
+- A verification functio G.is_in_group(X) which returns true if the input X is a valid encoding according to {{IEEE1363}} of a point on the group.
+- G.I is an encoding of the x-coordinate according to {{IEEE1363}} of the neutral element on the curve.
+- G.encode_to_curve(str) is a function defined in {{!I-D.irtf-cfrg-hash-to-curve}}.
+It is RECOMMENDED to use the SSWU mapping primitive from {{!I-D.irtf-cfrg-hash-to-curve}}.
+- A string G.DSI which shall be defined by the concatenation of "CPace" and the cipher suite used for the encode_to_curve function from {{!I-D.irtf-cfrg-hash-to-curve}}.

+Here the following definition of the CPace functions applies.
+- Here G.sample_scalar() is a function that samples a value between 1 and (G.group_order - 1)
+  which MUST BE uniformly random.
+It is RECOMMENDED to use rejection sampling for converting a uniform bitstring to a uniform value between 1 and (G.group_order - 1).
+- G.scalar_mult(s,X) is a function that operates on a scalar s and an input point X encoded in full coordinates according to {{IEEE1363}}.
+  It also returns a full-coordinate output (i.e. both, x and y coordinates of the point in Short-Weierstrass form).
+- G.scalar_mult_vfy(s,X) operates on the representation of a scalar s and a full-coordinate point X.
+  It MUST BE implemented as follows. if G.is_in_group(X) is false, G.scalar_mult_vfy(s,X) MUST return G.I .
+  Otherwise G.scalar_mult_vfy(s,X) MUST returns an encoding of the x-coordinate of X^s according to {{IEEE1363}}.

+For the Short-Weierstrass use-case the G.calculate_generator(H, PRS,sid,CI) function shall be implemented as follows.
+- First gen_str = generator_string(PRS,G.DSI,CI,sid, H.s_in_bytes) is calculated using the input block size of the
+  chosen hash primitive.
+- Then the output of a call to G.encode_to_curve(gen_str) is returned.

 # Security Considerations {#sec-considerations}